 In determining salary adjustments for the CEO and other executive officers, the Compensation Committee considered each executive officer's individual performance and the competitive salary levels for executives with similar responsibilities within the Peer Group.
-Adjustments are not made each year and no changes in base salary were made for the Named Executive Officers in 2013.
+Adjustments are not made each year and no changes in base salary were made for the Named Executive Officers in 2014; however the base salaries for Messrs.
+Brown, Weller and Bianchi were increased beginning in 2015.